shakes76/PatternAnalysis-2024/recognition/ViT-Task5-4697959/README.md

 Several image transformations are applied to preprocess the data, including resizing, normalization, and augmentation such as random flips or rotations.
 Specifically, the dataset is normalized using `ImageNet`'s means and standard deviations and the images are also resized to `224x224` pixels, a typical input size for Vision Transformers [5].
 These augmentations are designed to increase data diversity, helping the model generalize better to unseen images.

-3. **Class Weights**
+3. **Handling Class Imbalance**:

 Handling class imbalance is a critical aspect when training machine learning models, especially in medical datasets like ADNI.
 In medical imaging datasets, it is common for one class (e.g., healthy controls, `NC`) to be overrepresented compared to another (e.g., diseased cases, `AD`).
 This creates a risk where the model might become biased, performing well on the majority class while failing to correctly identify the minority class.
-To address this, `dataset.py` computes `class weights` to guide the model during training.
-It uses `class_weight.compute_class_weight` from `sklearn.utils` to calculate weights for each class based on their frequency.
+To address this, `dataset.py` computes `class_weights` to guide the model during training.
+It uses `class_weight.compute_class_weight` from `sklearn.utils` to calculate weights for each class based on their frequency, helping to balance the influence of each class in training.

 4. **Data Pipeline**:

 The dataset is split into training (80%) and validation (20%) sets.
 An independent test set is used to evaluate the final model’s performance.
 The function `get_data_loaders` returns PyTorch DataLoader objects for training, validation, and testing.
 It accepts parameters like batch size and validation split ratio.